tashaxanavsem82/team-mind-map/CONTRIBUTING.md

 4. Push to your branch and create a pull request.

 ## Code of Conduct
-Please ensure that your contributions follow our Code of Conduct to maintain a welcoming environment for all contributors.
+Please ensure that your contributions follow our Code of Conduct (available in the CODE_OF_CONDUCT.md file) to maintain a welcoming environment for all contributors.